Lesson Plans and More Featuring Legos and The Lego Movie

 LEGO® Education designs and produces total solutions for preschool environments, schools, and after-school clubs.
 Our goal is to be part of a child’s entire preschool and school career.
 We want students to associate LEGO sets with fun-filled, rich learning experiences, and for teachers and childcare professionals to see them as essential tools that engage their students, challenging their creativity and significantly enhancing their knowledge and understanding.
 We’ve been developing solutions to meet this goal since 1980.

-To read more about the site’s mission, click here.
-Honestly, you could get lost in all the great stuff available on this site, so you will definitely have to sit down and check it out for yourself, but here are a few of my favorite activities found on the site (please note that some of these do require “special” Legos that you will have to order; see below for lessons that only require basic bricks):
+First, to read more about the site’s mission, click here.
+Honestly, you could get lost in all the great stuff available on this site, so you will definitely have to sit down and check it out for yourself.
+However, here are a few of my favorite activities found on the site (please note that some of these do require “special” Legos that you will have to order; see below for lessons that only require basic bricks):

 - Build Me a Wall – Students will learn measurement and spacial awareness by following verbal instructions to build a wall.
 Students must listen carefully to build their wall to the correct dimensions, installing doors and windows along the way.
 When complete, each wall is combined to form one side of a multi-storied building.